marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 Most terminal emulators have some form of emacs or vi key bindings these days, so this isn't something necessary for a shell to support.

+But that said, I can still turn vi mode on bash with `set -o vi`, so you can choose between using vi mode on your shell or on your terminal.

 And that is pretty much it.

 Nothing fancy - just getting rid of new technology that doesn't aggregate value in my day-to-day activities.